 The Department of Music at Austin Peay State University provides a well-balanced program for qualified students who are interested in pursuing music at the university level.
-The department offers the following programs:
+Visit the online academic catalog for curriculum requirements at www.apsu.edu/registrar/bulletins.